Avikky/altschool-cloud/second-semester-project/README.md

 # Provisioning of two Ubuntu-based servers, named “Master” and “Slave”, using Vagrant, for the deployment of a PHP application.

-First step to take is to create the directory where you want your script to run and cd into that directory, then create a file to store your script for example <spanstyle="color: red;">vagrant.sh
+First step to take is to create the directory where you want your script to run and cd into that directory, then create a file to store your script for example vagrant.sh.

+I used automate.sh

 Open the file with a text editor (nano or vim)